Music of the Final Fantasy VII series: Legacy

 The Black Mages, a now defunct band led by Nobuo Uematsu that arranged music from the Final Fantasy series into a rock music style, has arranged four pieces from Final Fantasy VII.
 These are "J-E-N-O-V-A" and "Those Who Fight Further" from The Black Mages, published in 2003, "Advent One-Winged Angel" from Final Fantasy VII Advent Children Original Soundtrack and "Opening ~ Bombing Mission" from Darkness and Starlight, published in 2008.
 Music from Final Fantasy VII has also been used in other games, such as the fighting game Ehrgeiz, Kingdom Hearts series, and the Super Smash Bros. series.

 Uematsu continues to perform certain pieces in the Dear Friends -Music from Final Fantasy- concert series.
 The music of Final Fantasy VII has also appeared in various official concerts and live albums, such as 20020220 Music from Final Fantasy, a live recording of an orchestra performing music from the series including "Aerith's Theme" and "One-Winged Angel".
 Additionally, several pieces from the game were performed by the New Japan Philharmonic Orchestra in the Tour de Japon: Music from Final Fantasy concert series, and in the Video Games Live international concert series.
 The Advent Children version of "One-Winged Angel" was performed at the Press Start -Symphony of Games- 2007 concerts in Yokohama and Osaka, Japan, while The Black Mages performed "Those Who Fight Further" at the Extra: Hyper Game Music Event 2007 concert in Tokyo on July 7, 2007.
 A 40-minute symphony in three movements consisting of music from Final Fantasy VII premiered in 2013 as part of the Final Symphony concert series and was recorded a year later by the London Symphony Orchestra at Abbey Road Studios.
 Independent but officially licensed releases of Final Fantasy VII music have been composed by such groups as Project Majestic Mix, which focuses on arranging video game music.
 Selections also appear on Japanese remix albums, called dōjin music, and on English remixing websites, such as OverClocked ReMix.
 On September 14, 2007, the OverClocked ReMix community released an unofficial tribute album titled Voices of the Lifestream, a compilation containing 45 arrangements of Final Fantasy VII music.

 "Aerith's Theme" was voted into Classic FM's 2012 Hall of Fame in 16th place out of 300 compositions.
 Elizabeth Davis of Classic FM (UK) notes that "Aerith's Theme" is "one of the most famous pieces of video game music ever written" and is rooted in romantic music, and that Final Fantasy VII helped introduce "a whole generation to the magic of orchestral music".
-The remake won the category for best score at The Game Awards 2020.
+Both Remake and Rebirth won the category for best score at The Game Awards 2020 and 2024 respectively.